-Tourism Incentive Programme (TIP)
+Tourism Incentive Programme

 The TIP was established with the aim of stimulating growth and developing the tourism sector by providing financial assistance to privately owned tourism enterprises.

-The Market Access Support Programme offers partial financial support towards the cost of exhibition space, return airfare, hotel accommodation to qualifying small tourism enterprises that wish to participate and exhibit at selected tourism trade platforms.
+Tourism Grading Support Programme

 The TGSP supports small tourism enterprises in gaining greater access to markets, and encourage participation in the tourism grading system respectively.
-These programmes have since been revised and refined, while two additional programmes, the Green Tourism Incentive Programme (GTIP) and the Tourism Transformation Fund (TTF) were added in 2017 and 2018 respectively to support the responsible tourism and transformation objectives of the department.
+These programmes have since been revised and refined, while two additional programmes, the GTIP and TTF were added in 2017 and 2018 respectively to support the responsible tourism and transformation objectives of the department.
 The TTF offers a combination of grant funding, debt finance and equity contributions to facilitate capital investment in new and expansion projects in the tourism sector.